emilianoagustin/proyecto-final/README.md

 ## User login

-Login a user in the application to allow modifications in the database.
+Logins a user in the application and into the response is given the token needed to access all the `/api/products` endpoints.

 **Endpoint:** `POST /api/auth/login`